 The NRECA International team completed feasibility studies to evaluate opportunities to accelerate off-grid electric service in conjunction with the significant grid expansion program.
 Funded by the U.S. Agency for International Development (USAID) this project compared technology solutions and associated costs for using a combination of solar-diesel and solar-battery mini-grids, and individual solar home systems for individual household solutions.

-The team is also advising the MoWIE and the Ethiopian Electric Utility on how best to create an efficient and effective business environment to promote the establishment of viable off-grid service providers, including rural electric cooperatives.
+The team also advised the MoWIE and the Ethiopian Electric Utility on how best to create an efficient and effective business environment to promote the establishment of viable off-grid service providers, including rural electric cooperatives.

 Using Smart Grids

-Funded by the US Trade and Development Agency, the team is conducting an in-depth study to help modernize Ethiopia’s Electric Utility’s (EEU) infrastructure and operations.
-When complete, this study will provide the EEU recommendations on how to implement smart grid technologies.
+Funded by the US Trade and Development Agency, the team conducted an in-depth study to help modernize Ethiopia’s Electric Utility’s (EEU) infrastructure and operations.
+This study provided the EEU recommendations on how to implement smart grid technologies.

 Creating a Strong Framework